Gizachew29/Microsoft_Certified_Power_Platform_Fundamentals/README.md

 It is recommended to have familiarity with computer technology, data analytics, cloud computing, and the internet.
 This fundamentals certification can serve as a steppingstone for anyone interested in advancing to other certifications.
 To ensure you are prepared for the exam, we recommend:
 Fully understanding the skills measured.
-Studying the relevant self-paced content on Microsoft Learn or signing up for an instructor-led training event.Taking the practice exam to validate your knowledge and understanding of the exam experience.
+Studying the relevant self-paced content on Microsoft Learn or signing up for an instructor-led training event.
+Taking the practice exam to validate your knowledge and understanding of the exam experience.
 Shadowing a person on your team who works with Microsoft Power Platform